 • When clicking on the OK button in the prompt of the log then the company won’t open

-Causes for Sage 50 Company File won’t open
+Causes for the Sage 50 Company File won’t open error

-Many causes of the Sage 50 Program Won’t Open are there but here you get to know some of them.
+Many causes of the Sage 50 program won’t open the company file exist, but here you get to know some of them.
 These are as follows:-

 • .DDF files are damaged